 We have known that plastic plays a significant role in destroying our environment.
 However, the process of saying goodbye to plastic is not easy.
 It requires us to have a better understanding of the environment, changing our daily habits and also requires us to critically think about all of our decision when using products that contained plastic such as takeaway bags and containers.

-Today we want to introduce TJ Katsu, one of the busiest Japanese takeaway shops in Wellington about their opinion on the plastic products and the reason why they have changed all of their food packagings from plastic to compostable products.
+Today Nature Pac want to introduce TJ Katsu, one of the busiest Japanese takeaway shops in Wellington about their opinion on the plastic products and the reason why they have changed all of their food packaging from plastic to compostable products.

 We came down to the shop TJ Katsu located on 88 Manners street and have a quick chat with the general manager, Lee about their composting packages.